Loading...

 (c) sending you event invitations; and

-(d) other marketing or research purposes;
+(d) other marketing or research purposes subject to applicable consent and opt-out requirements;

 (a) the use of testimonials from a client’s employees as part of our recruitment and business development materials (with that employee’s permission); and